oslabs-beta/LogYard/README.md

 2. Demo App

-    1. Navigate to our demo app's GitHub [repository](https://www.google.com/).

-    2. Clone the LogYard demo app's repository using the following terminal command (you can visit the repo [here](https://github.com/OSP7/LogYard-Demo-App)):
+    1. Clone the LogYard demo app's repository using the following terminal command (you can visit the repo [here](https://github.com/OSP7/LogYard-Demo-App)):

         `git clone https://github.com/OSP7/LogYard-Demo-App.git`

-    3. Within the demo app's directory, install package dependencies and run the app using the following terminal commands, in order:
+    2. Within the demo app's directory, install package dependencies and run the app using the following terminal commands, in order:

         `npm install`